Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Problem Formulation

 \section{Problem Formulation}

 We consider adaptive surrogate model refinement in the two problem settings of simulation and optimization.
 In \cref{sec:problem_formulation_simulation,sec:problem_formulation_optimization}, we first state the prototypical problems in these two contexts in a suitable function space setting.
-The precise smoothness assumptions on the problem that are invoked to ensure existence and (in the optimization context, local) uniqueness of solutions in this setting will be outlined in more detail in \cref{sec:sensitivity}.
-The key ideas for our adaptive surrogate model refinement are largely the same in the simulation and optimization settings, and we provide an outline of our approach in \cref{sec:overview} before diving into the technical details in the following sections.
+The precise smoothness assumptions on the problem that are invoked to ensure existence and (in the optimization context, local) uniqueness of solutions in this setting will be stated in \cref{sec:sensitivity}.